alexjust-data/Agentic_AI_Engineering/notebooks/week2_openai/README.md

 **3. Step Up the Vibe**

 This is saying, and I think this is such a great one.
-Sometimes students send me problems saying, “I'm stuck with this,” and they send me 200 lines of code and say, “It’s not working.”
+Sometimes students send me problems saying, "I'm stuck with this," and they send me 200 lines of code and say, "It's not working."
-It’s immediately obvious that this is Vibe coding — you can tell it was LLM-generated and it’s unwieldy, often full of bugs.
+It's immediately obvious that this is Vibe coding — you can tell it was LLM-generated and it's unwieldy, often full of bugs.
-And I come back and say: It’s no good generating 200 lines of code and then saying, “It’s broken.”
+And I come back and say: It's no good generating 200 lines of code and then saying, "It's broken."
 Instead:

 * Always try to get LLMs to generate function-by-function.